ZainabGhanem04/personal-portfolio-website/README.md

 - A simple and beautiful portfolio website that inspired me: [https://ziyadsk.github.io/portfolio-V2/]

 This repository is a significant milestone in my journey as a web developer.
-Feel free to explore the code, provide feedback, or reach out to me through the "Contact Me" section on the website.
+Feel free to explore the code, provide feedback, or reach out to me.
 Thank you for visiting!